cheidrich/Nucleus-Accumbens-Simulation/README.md

 # Simulation of the Nucleus Accumbens with Spiking Neural Networks

 Did you know that ARTIFICIAL neural networks can also be used to simulate NATURAL neural networks?
 This repository contains a simulation of the Nucleus Accumbens (NAcc) using a Spiking Neural Network (SNN), to explore a way to study its behavior, especially how it handles rewards and motivation, by creating a digital version.
-Researchers are increasingly exploring such simulations for brain research, and I wanted to try it out on a small scale with this small project.
+Researchers are increasingly exploring such simulations for brain research, and I wanted to try it out on a small scale with this project.
 ## What is the Nucleus Accumbens?
 The Nucleus Accumbens (NAcc) is a key brain region in the reward system.
-It helps us experience pleasure, motivation, and rewards, like eating something tasty or achieving goals that make us happy.
+It helps us experience pleasure, motivation, and rewards, like eating something tasty or achieving goals.
 It works with Medium-Spiny-Neurons (MSNs), inhibitory interneurons, and excitatory inputs from other brain areas.
 Neurons in the NAcc fire spikes—short electrical signals—to transmit information.

 This code simulates the NAcc with an SNN because it models the main neuron types, their connections, and spiking behavior.
 It helps explore reward and motivation by simulating random inputs and dynamic interactions.